jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

 1. Resource exhaustion issues, such as the popular `No valid host was found` reported by Nova.

-Magnum is fairly likely to trigger this problem if you create big clusters or large numbers of clusters...
+   Magnum is fairly likely to trigger this problem if you create big clusters or lots of clusters since each cluster consumes a non-trivial amount of resources.

 -->